CornElDos/CornElDos-Roulette-Strategy/README.md

 You will actually earn $1 unit on 2nd dozen, but the main purpose is to omit 2nd dozen at all.

 So with 9 numbers you cover 24% of all numbers, but since we omit the 2nd dozens we up it to 35%.
 You are laddering using fibonacci.
 So - 1 loss, 1 loss, 2 loss, 3 loss - already here at 4th level you are expecting a win based on percentage.
 5th level or 6th level, rare and 7th to 10th level must be considered extremely rare.
 If your buy-in is larger then $1000 then you can go on for longer.
-Total size of your bet will be $14.
+Total size of your bet on your initial bet, will be $14.

 ## On a loss
 Add a unit based on where you are on the fibonacci ladder